dasernam/jenkins-github-drupal/drush/readme.md

       'delete-variables' => array('googleanalytics_account'),
       'reset-variables' => array('site_mail' => 'local@local.com'),
     );
+Adding new comment

-Then you would only need to type _drush devify --yes_.
+#Then you would only need to type _drush devify --yes_.